Dan Kildee

-Daniel Timothy Kildee (/ˈkɪldiː/; born August 11, 1958) is an American politician serving as the U.S. representative for Michigan's 8th congressional district since 2013 (known as the 5th congressional district until 2023).
-He is a member of the Democratic Party.
+Daniel Timothy Kildee (/ˈkɪldiː/; born August 11, 1958) is an American politician who served as a U.S. representative from Michigan from 2013 to 2025.
+A member of the Democratic Party, he previously served as the Genesee County Treasurer from 1996 to 2013, before succeeding his uncle, Dale Kildee, in Congress.
 From 1977 to 2009, Kildee was a municipal elected official.
-On November 6, 2012, he was elected the U.S. representative for Michigan's 5th district, succeeding his uncle, Dale Kildee.
+On November 16, 2023, he announced he would not seek re-election in 2024.

 Early life and education

 Kildee was born in Flint, Michigan.
 He attended Flint Northern High School and Central Michigan University.
 In 2008, he finished his coursework at CMU, earning a B.S. in community development administration.

 Flint local political career

 At age 18, Kildee became one of the nation's youngest elected officials when he was elected to the Flint Board of Education in 1977.

-In 1984, Kildee was elected to serve on Genesee County's board of commissioners, subsequently serving for 12 years, including five as chair.
+In 1984, Kildee was elected to serve on Genesee County's board of commissioners.
+He served on the board for 12 years, including five as chair.